 You are the ablest person to scale your business.
 And to continue to have the ability to do so, you need to talk more with your younger self.
 According to Hoffman, if you do not have the answer while facing questions from your younger self, you have not learned enough.
 Entrepreneurs who are successful need to continuously learn, invent and have a fair understanding of tackling problems.
 Hoffman feels infinite learning is something that scale entrepreneurs need to understand job requirements because “almost every scalable idea forces you to grapple with an emerging phenomenon.
 Everything around you is changing — your business, your market, your team — and you can’t turn to anyone expert for help — because there are no permanent experts.”

 All companies aim to scale effectively, but of them, some are more successful than others.
 Hoffman attaches a lot of importance to the ‘culture’ factor.
 Reid has said that a company’s leadership needs to develop a codified culture that is embraced both internally and externally.
 On culture, Hoffman once wrote in a piece that he penned for LinkedIn: “Your culture should attract the talent you want and repel the talent you don’t want.
 But it’s critical to make sure that this focus on fit doesn’t lead you to create a homogenous, non-inclusive culture.
 Hire people who add to your company’s culture.”
 Hoffman wished he too had something like the Netflix Culture Document before he started LinkedIn.

-According to Reed Hastings, the CEO of Netflix, also harbors a similar viewpoint.
+Reed Hastings, the CEO of Netflix, also harbors a similar viewpoint.
 In one of the episodes of Masters of Scale, which Hoffman hosted, Hastings feels that one needs a strong culture to build a company that will scale beyond the early days of a startup.
 Strong company cultures only emerge when every team member feels they own the culture from day one.
 When two successful entrepreneurs say something similar, there must be a tinge of truth in it.

 Make that network: